-As of June 30, 2015 companies with Wood Products RLF loans owned land and improvements valued at \$92.1 million by the Montana Department of Revenue.
+As of June 30, 2015 companies with Wood Products RLF loans owned land, improvements and business equipment valued at \$92.1 million by the Montana Department of Revenue.
 That represents a taxable value of more than \$1.4 million worth of Montana property in 2015.